EDUS 101. Teacher Cadet Program. 3 Hours.

 3 credits.
 Examines historical and contemporary foundations of American higher education through the study of leading developments and of contemporary issues relating to the curriculum, aims and objectives and current directions of American colleges, universities and other institutional settings of higher education.
 Crosslisted as: CLED 631.

 EDUS 632.
-The Changing Face of Higher Education.
+Understanding Social Foundations and Contemporary Issues in American Higher Education.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
-Examines how higher education is changing and explores the reasons for these changes; studies how the academy is responding to social pressures and explores scenarios for future change.
+Examines the purpose of higher education and whether this purpose has changed over time, exploring the reasons for change; studies how the academy is responding to social pressures; and explores scenarios for future change.
 Crosslisted as: ADLT 632.